Maple syrup urine disease: Diet control

-A diet with carefully controlled levels of the amino acids leucine, isoleucine, and valine must be maintained at all times in order to prevent neurological damage.
-Since these three amino acids occur in all natural protein, and most natural foods contain some protein, any food intake must be closely monitored, and day-to-day protein intake calculated on a cumulative basis, to ensure individual tolerance levels are not exceeded at any time.
-As the MSUD diet is so protein-restricted, and adequate protein is a requirement for all humans, tailored metabolic formula containing all the other essential amino acids, as well as any vitamins, minerals, omega-3 fatty acids and trace elements (which may be lacking due to the limited range of permissible foods), are an essential aspect of MSUD management.
+A diet with carefully controlled levels of the amino acids leucine, isoleucine, and valine must be maintained at all times to reduce toxic metabolites to prevent neurological damage.
+Since these three amino acids occur in all-natural protein, and most natural foods contain some protein, any food intake must be closely monitored, and day-to-day protein intake calculated on a cumulative basis, to ensure individual tolerance levels are not exceeded at any time.
+As the MSUD diet is so protein-restricted, and adequate protein is a requirement for all humans, a tailored metabolic formula containing all the other essential amino acids, as well as any vitamins, minerals, omega-3 fatty acids and trace elements (which may be lacking due to the limited range of permissible foods), are an essential aspect of MSUD management.
 These complement the MSUD patient's natural food intake to meet normal nutritional requirements without causing harm.
 If adequate calories cannot be obtained from natural food without exceeding protein tolerance, specialized low protein products such as starch-based baking mixtures, imitation rice and pasta may be prescribed, often alongside a protein-free carbohydrate powder added to food and/or drink, and increased at times of metabolic stress.
-MSUD patients with thiamine- responsive MSUD can have a higher protein intake diet with administration of high doses of thiamine, a cofactor of the enzyme that causes the condition.
+MSUD patients with thiamine-responsive MSUD can have a higher protein intake diet with the administration of high doses of thiamine, a cofactor of the enzyme that causes the condition.
 The typical dosage amount of thiamine-responsive MSUD depends on the enzyme activity present and can range from 10 mg - 100 mg daily.

+Acute Metabolic Decompensation

+When Leucine plasma levels elevate due to not following the strict MSUD diets, infection, or physiological stress this may induce acute metabolic decompensation.
+Individuals with lower residual BCKAD activity have increased risk.
+Typically Leucine levels >380 mmol/L will lead to metabolic decompensation.
+The goal in treating acute decompensation is to stop protein breakdown and increase protein synthesis.
+When an individual is facing acute metabolic decompensation it is important to remove or correct the stressor that is causing physiologic decompensation.
+During decompensation, the individual must be still receiving the proper amount of calories, insulin, free amino acids, isoleucine, and valine to help promote protein synthesis.